Eskildbs/02506_mnist_com/README.md

 - Set epochs to be non-zero
 - Set batch size
 - Set learning rate
+- Set number of layers and neurons as an array input to FeedForwardNetwork(...)
 - (optional) load a pre-trained model
 - choose a path to save the trained network
 2) Change working directory to this folder